Ruff (bird): Description

 The ruff has a distinctive pot-bellied appearance, with a small head, medium-length bill, longish neck and heavy body.
 It has long legs that are variable in colour, being dark greenish in juveniles, pink to orange in adults with some males having reddish orange legs only during the breeding season.
 In flight, it has a deeper, slower wing stroke than other waders of a similar size, and displays a thin, indistinct white bar on the wing, and white ovals on the sides of the tail.
 The species shows sexual dimorphism.
 Although a small percentage of males resemble females, the typical male is much larger than the female and has an elaborate breeding plumage.
-The males are 29–32 cm long with a 54–60 cm wingspan, and weigh from 130–254 g, the largest species in the genus Calidris.
+Males are 29–32 cm long with a 54–60 cm wingspan, and weigh from 130–254 g, the largest species in the genus Calidris.
 In the May-to-June breeding season, the male's legs, bill and warty bare facial skin are orange, and he has distinctive head tufts and a neck ruff.
 These ornaments vary on individual birds, being black, chestnut or white, with the colouring solid, barred or irregular.
 The grey-brown back has a scale-like pattern, often with black or chestnut feathers, and the underparts are white with extensive black on the breast.
 The extreme variability of the main breeding plumage is thought to have developed to aid individual recognition in a species that has communal breeding displays, but is usually mute.

 Outside the breeding season, the male's head and neck decorations and the bare facial skin are lost and the legs and bill become duller.
 The upperparts are grey-brown, and the underparts are white with grey mottling on the breast and flanks.